mykeels/babaomo/README.md

   - Else if (**probability_of_paternity** >= 90 && **probability_of_paternity** < 100)
     - The Man can NOT be excluded as the Biological Father of the Child
   - Else
     - Hmm, looks like we have made a mistake here ...
-This should never happen
+This should never happen-->